Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/audiovisualizer/albumcover.md

 }
 ```

-Essentially, this will always play the animation that you have just created when a new thumbnail is found.
-The timeline animation that you created will now start to transition between the old album cover to the new album cover.
+This will start playing the timeline animation that you have just created when a new thumbnail is available.
+The animation will smoothly transition between the old album cover to the new album cover.

 ## Additional Media Features

 This guide provided a basic example of how to utilize the album cover feature.
-We do suggest that you always try to cater to users who might not be playing music by hiding these elements and ensuring the wallpaper works even without music playing.
+We suggest that you also consider users who might not be playing music by hiding these elements and ensuring the wallpaper works even without music playing.
 For some more advanced tutorials, see the